growerp/growerp/flutter/packages/growerp/README.md

 ### The conversion workflow
 1. Extract csv files from the old system and put them in a single directory.
-    * separate data by products, categories, suppliers etc. See [FileType] for details.
 2. Specify the conversion rules.
     * specify the names of these files in the getFileNames function
     * specify any file wide changes in the convertFile function
     * specific the column to column conversion the convertRow function
 3. convert the old system files to the GrowERP CSV format into the growerpOutput directory
-    * execute activate:
+    * execute activate: (just the first time or after a change)
     ```bash
     dart pub global activate --source path ~/growerp/flutter/packages/growerp
     ```